PARABOLAEngineering/Swephfetch/README.md

 Overview

 This script automates the process of fetching, compiling, and setting up the correct filesystem for the Swiss Ephemeris C library directly within your Rust project.
-It turns one of the most tedious parts of the workflow into a joke—background noise you no longer need to think about—while providing a streamlined and transparent solution for integrating high-precision ephemeris data.
+It turns one of the most tedious parts of the workflow into background noise while you think about frontend.
 Designed with performance and control in mind, it provides a streamlined and transparent solution for integrating high-precision ephemeris data into your Rust projects.

 Why Use This Script?